 6 Key Things To Include In A Product Roadmap

-Since your product roadmap and product plan has to span a lengthy timeline, many key factors should be included.
+Since your product roadmap and product plan have to span a lengthy timeline, many key factors should be included.
 Product features need to be highlighted along with vision and strategy.

 1. Product Vision